How a Statemant of Work (SOW) becomes a budget. How to monitor the financials and integrate it to an accounting system.

 Do You Have Any Questions?

-If you still have some questions about how this whole thing works, then we have quite acomprehensive Help Center, else we're always ready for a chat with you directly through the chat button in the lower right corner of your screen.
+If you still have some questions about how this whole thing works, then we have a Help Center, else we're always ready for a chat with you directly through the chat button in the lower right corner of your screen.
 You're always welcome!